Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov

+It remains to prove that the class $[\alpha_\bR] \in H^2_\mathrm{CW}(X;\bR) \cong H^2(G;\bR)$ is weakly bounded.
+The key element to the proof will be a result in \cite{Mil2021} that relates weakly bounded classes to a linear isoperimetric inequality in the universal cover $\ot X$.
+In this subsection, we introduce a notion of ``area'' of combinatorial circuits in $\ot X$, and we show how it is related to our cohomology class.

-We begin by defining the combinatorial objects we are interested in.
-A \textbf{path} in a CW complex is a finite non-empty list of $0$-cells $p = (p_0, p_1, \dots, p_k)$ such that, for every $i \in \{1,\dots,k\}$, $p_{i-1}$ and $p_{i}$ are the endpoints of a $1$-cell.
+We begin by defining the combinatorial objects we are going to work with.
+A \textbf{path} in a CW complex is a finite non-empty list of $0$-cells $p = (p_0, p_1, \dots, p_k)$ such that, for every $i \in \{1,\dots,k\}$, we have $p_{i-1}\not=p_i$ and there is a $1$-cell having $p_{i-1}$ and $p_{i}$ as endpoints.
 We denote by $\len(p)$ its length, which in the example above is equal to $k$.
 We call $p$ a \textbf{circuit} if its first and last $0$-cells coincide.

 Recall that $X = Y \cup_b Y$ is obtained by gluing a cylinder $S^1\times [0,1]$ and two copies $Y_0, Y_1$ of $Y$.
 We call $l = \{1\} \times [0,1] \subseteq S^1\times [0,1]$ the only $1$-cell not contained in $Y_0$ or $Y_1$.
 We also fix on $l$ the usual orientation of $[0,1]$; intuitively, the positive orientation corresponds to going away from $Y_0$ towards $Y_1$.